All address fields should be selected!

 Afternoon: Arriving at the lodge, we’ll check in with some time to freshen up before our next activity.
 Later in the afternoon, we’ll go on a rainforest hike in the lodge’s private reserve with our Group Leader who will point out native flora and fauna.
-We’ll return to the lodge for a presentation by a local expert on the Mesoamerican Biological Corridor (MBC) initiated in 1997.
-This system of land planning consists of four types of areas, from protected ecosystems for the preservation of species to mixed use areas and the corridors connecting them.
+We’ll return to the lodge for a presentation by a local expert who will provide us with an overview of Chilamate and discuss sustainable growth issues in the area.

 Dinner: At the lodge, we’ll have a buffet meal with coffee, tea, water.